minio/docs/source/reference/minio-mc/mc-version.rst

 Enable Bucket Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc version suspend` to enable versioning on a bucket:
+Use :mc:`mc version suspend` to enable versioning on a bucket:

 .. code-block:: shell
    :class: copyable